deshanchathusanka/supermarket-checkout-system/README.md

 Further improvements
 -
-- Implement REST API with spring boot to create self-executable web application.
+- Implement REST API with spring boot to create a self-executable web application.
 - Integrate SQL database to store setup rules and persist shopping basket.